 London's flooded with beautiful buildings that unite people in joyous admiration.
 Wren's masterpiece: St Paul's Cathedral.
 The inside-out Lloyd's Building.
 The brutalist dream that is the National Theatre... alright, maybe there are a few naysayers on that last one.

 But everyone knows about those buildings.
 What about the gems you might not have noticed?
-Sujata Burman and Rosa Bertoli have it covered in their new Hoxton Mini Press book: An opinionated guide to London Architecture.
+Sujata Burman and Rosa Bertoli have it covered in their new Hoxton Mini Press book: An opinionated guide to London Architecture. (buying via this link will help support our site with a small commission)

 Below, they reveal seven stunners that you don't hear so much about.